Gimnàstic de Tarragona

 The club was founded in 1886 and is one of the oldest football clubs in Spain.
 It has teams competing in athletics, basketball, tennis, gymnastics, table tennis and futsal, but a football team was not formed until 1914.
 The team enjoyed a three-year La Liga spell in its beginnings (1947–50).

-Since 1972, the team has played home games at Nou Estadi, which seats 14,591 spectators.
+Since 1972, the team has played home games at Nou Estadi Costa Daurada, which seats 14,591 spectators.

 History

 The club was founded on 1 March 1886 by a group of fifteen people who met at the Cafè del Centre on Rambla Nova.
 The majority of the club's early members belonged to the upper middle class and, as the club name suggests, was initially founded to promote gymnastics.
 Later the club members began to organise fencing, hiking, boxing and cycling.
 In 1914, the club absorbed a local football club called the Club Olímpic de Tarragona and consequently formed its own football team using the former colours of Olímpic: red, white and black.
 In those days the team played home matches in the Avenida Catalunya stadium.

 In January 1918, Gimnàstic made its debut as a football team in the Campionat de Catalunya and by 1927 were crowned champions in the second division.
 In the 1943–44 season the team appeared in the Tercera División and in the following season moved up to the Segunda División.

 In the 1946–47 season Nàstic finished second in the second division and entered the La Liga.
 In 1947 it also reached the Copa del Generalísimo semi-final but lost to the RCD Espanyol, having beaten the FC Barcelona in the previous round.

 The team finished its debut first division season in seventh place, with the highlight of the season coming on 11 January 1948 with a 3–1 win against the Real Madrid at the Bernabéu, thus becoming the first team ever to do so.
 The club played two further seasons in the top level, being relegated in 1949–50 after losing a play-off to the CD Alcoyano.
 The team moved to the new Nou Estadi in 1972.